Key Takeaways:

 3. The Black Box Problem

-Complex AI models often work like black boxes.
-As a result, doctors can’t see how these models reach conclusions.
+Complex AI models often work like black boxes, making it hard for doctors to see how a given model reached its conclusion.
 This lack of explainability creates practical problems.
 Clinicians can’t effectively:

 - Assess if the parameters used make clinical sense